mgamio/blog/_posts/2022-08-27-the-ubiquitous-language.md

 ![ubiquitous Language](/assets/images/ubiquitousLanguage.jpg){:class="img-responsive"}

+## Understand business concepts before translating them into source code

+The ubiquitous language is the language of the business.
+Technical names are not allowed to describe the business domain.

 Some developers can specify the following class design when your bounded context is translated into source code.

 ```kotlin